Hold the Plastic

 I think we all agree: We shouldn't be eating plastic.

 "Hold the Plastic" is introducing a replacement for petroleum-based plastic for food packaging that sheds, contributing to our ingestion of microplastics through our food.
-We suggest replacing petroleum-based plastics with a biopolymer (made from plants) that is biodegradable, recyclable, and does not shed.
+We suggest replacing petroleum-based plastics with a biopolymer (made from plants) that is biodegradable and does not shed.

 Several scientific research reports link microplastics in our bodies from plastic food packaging shedding to life-threatening diseases.
 Read the research